Unique Lives, Shared World: Learning from Single-Life Videos: Introduction

 The goal of visual representation learning is to build models that can perceive the visual world in a generalizable way.
 Current representation learning approaches are built on the principles of data scale and diversity, and demonstrate remarkable generalization capabilities across a wide range of downstream tasks~\cite{oquab2023dinov2,gemini25,gpt4,xu2025qwen3,chen2024internvl}.

-This paradigm, however, differs significantly from the process of human learning.
+This paradigm, however, differs significantly from that used in human learning.
 Living beings learn from a highly redundant stream of visual data derived \emph{only} from their own experiences, not from a randomized collection of images or clips gathered from unrelated sources.
 Critically, we note that while individual visual experiences are distinct, they all arise from and are conditioned by the same underlying physical world.
 Structural properties such as 3D Euclidean geometry and object permanence are universals that leave a consistent imprint on all visual data.

 In this paper, we introduce the ``single-life'' learning paradigm, where only visual data from one person's experience is used in learning.
-We define a `life' as the set of egocentric video data captured by a unique participant as depicted in Fig.\ref{fig:paradigm}.
+We define a `life' as the set of egocentric video data captured by a unique participant as depicted in Fig.~\ref{fig:paradigm}.
 We use three datasets of increasing duration captured by individual participants (1 hour in~\cite{venkataramanan2024dora}, up to 7 hours in~\cite{perrett2025hdepic} and up to 38 hours recorded over one week in~\cite{adl}), to train 20 different `single life' models.
 While related to prior work on learning from video streams~\cite{carreira2024bl}, we are not concerned with the online, continuous nature of learning, but rather with the ability to learn robust visual representations using a single life as a self-contained source of data.
 We focus on geometric or structural downstream tasks, and thus adopt a proven self-supervised pipeline for learning geometry: cross-view completion \citep{weinzaepfel2022croco,gupta2023siamesemae}.
 The core principle is that observing a scene from multiple viewpoints provides a powerful signal for learning 3D structure.
-Within a single life, such diverse viewpoints are naturally captured as an individual moves through and re-visits their environment.
+Within a single life, such diverse viewpoints are naturally captured as the individual moves through and re-visits their environment.
 This allows us to replicate the necessary conditions for geometric learning without aggregating data from multiple individuals.